 Thank you for this opportunity to provide testimony on the importance and need for strong federal R&D efforts in the fields of oil and natural gas, coal, and geothermal technologies.
 These activities reside in the U.S. Department of Energy's (DOE) fossil energy program (oil, natural gas, coal), and energy efficiency and renewable energy program (geothermal).
-They are an essential investment in this nation's energy security.
+In addition, a new crosscutting program for subsurface engineering integrates Office of Science activities with these applied research areas.
+These are an essential investment in this nation's energy security.

 The American Association of Petroleum Geologists (AAPG) is the world's largest scientific and professional geological association.
 The purpose of AAPG is to advance the science of geology, foster scientific research, and promote technology.
-AAPG has over 38,000 members around the world, with nearly two-thirds living and working in the United States.
+AAPG has over 40,000 members around the world, with nearly two-thirds living and working in the United States.
 These are the professional geoscientists in industry, government and academia who practice, regulate and teach the science and process of finding and producing energy resources from the Earth.